December 21st, 2023

 Lakeland, Florida - also known as Swan City, is a beautiful city located east of Tampa.
 This city gets its nickname Swan City because of the swans in the lakes of Lakeland dating back to 1923.
 The people of Lakeland considered these swans the 'people's pets.'
 Over the years, the name felt very fitting to this city.
-You can enjoy the lovely views of this city while seeing these amazing royal swans at any time of the day.
-Lakeland has so much to offer; keep reading to see why people make Lakeland their new home!
+You can enjoy the lovely views of this city while seeing these superb royal swans at any time of the day.
+Lakeland has so much to offer, from the beautiful scenery to prime real estate; keep reading to see why people make Lakeland their new home.

 Lakeland is the largest city in Polk County, with a population of 115,685 people reported in 2020.
 It is also the 22nd largest city in Florida and has a growing rate of 1.33%.
-People are flocking to this city because of its, get ready for a shocker, amazing lakes!
+People are flocking to this city because of its, get ready for shocker, amazing lakes.
 Lakes are a great attraction to most people.
-Where there is a lake, there are fun things to do with your friends and family on a nice day!
+Where there is a lake, there are fun things to do with your friends and family on a nice day.

-It is hard not to love a large city that has a small-town feel.
-Keep reading to learn more about why you would LOVE living in Lakeland, Florida!
+Keep reading to learn why you would LOVE living in Lakeland, Florida.

 Cost of Living

-As we mentioned above, Lakeland is constantly growing!
-More and more people are moving into this city and for mainly its affordable cost of living.
-The overall cost of living is lower than the national and state average.
+As we mentioned above, Lakeland is constantly growing.
+More and more people are moving into this city mainly for its affordable cost of living.
+The overall cost of living is lower than the national and state average, making Lakeland one of Florida's cheapest places to live.
 When moving to a new town, estimating how expensive a lifestyle would be is essential.

 Source: Living Cost